 Install the Script Directly from the PowerShell Gallery

-Run the following command in elevated PowerShell to install the script directly from the PowerShell Gallery.
-The command will install Get-WindowsAutopilot script, run the script and save the Hardware hash in C:\HWID folder.
+You need to run the following command in elevated PowerShell to install the script directly from the PowerShell Gallery.
+The command will install Get-WindowsAutopilot script, execute the script and save the Hardware hash in C:\HWID folder.

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12